 Enhance relationships, personal health, and the health of others through social awareness and effective communication.

-Gender, Sexual Orientation, and Sexual Health [PK.3.GS]

-Discuss gender-role stereotypes and their potential impacts on people of all genders.

-Demonstrate empathy and ways to treat all people with dignity and respect.

-Healthy Relationships [PK.3.HR]
+Healthy Relationships [2.3.HR]

 Define bullying and teasing, explain similarities and differences, and how both can be harmful.
+[HPE; SE]

 Define and demonstrate simple ways to communicate personal boundaries and respect the boundaries of others, including physical, verbal, sexual, and emotional boundaries (e.g., explain why it is important to tell others not to touch their body when they do not want to be touched and why it is important to stop touching someone when they indicate the touch is unwelcome).
+[HPE]

 Explain how no one has a right to violate personal boundaries, and demonstrate an appropriate refusal (e.g., tell a trusted adult, say NO, leave the situation) when someone says or does something that does not respect personal boundaries.
+[HPE]

 Identify groups to which one belongs and reflect on similarities and differences with others.
+[HPE; SE]

+Recognize the benefits of and strategies for cooperation in a variety of settings (including physical education).
+[HPE; SE]

 Discuss stereotypes, prejudice, discrimination, equality, and inequality and how these can affect relationships and situations.
+[HE; SE]

+Discuss gender-role stereotypes and their potential impacts on people of all genders.
+[HPE]

-Acknowledge diversity, including (but not limited to) racial, ethnic, religious and cultural differences and traditions, and demonstrate respect for others.
+Acknowledge diversity, including (but not limited to) racial, ethnic, religious, dis/ability and cultural differences and traditions, and demonstrate respect for others, and demonstrate empathy and ways to treat all people with dignity and respect.
+[HPE; SE]

-Demonstrate awareness of, and ways to show respect for, all types of families (e.g., families with heterosexual parents, families with same-gender parents, single parent families, intergenerational families, adoptive families, foster families).
+Demonstrate awareness of, and ways to show respect for, different family structures (e.g., families with heterosexual parents, families with same-gender parents, single parent families, intergenerational families, adoptive families, foster families).
+[HE; SE]

 Predict how someone else may feel in a variety of situations and display compassionate and empathetic behaviors.
+[HPE; SE]

-Mental and Emotional Health [PK.3.MH]
+Mental and Emotional Health [2.3.MH]

 Identify reasons why it is important to have positive social relationships (e.g., positive emotions, support and help, someone to play with).
+[HPE; SE]

 Identify and practice strategies to make and keep friends, and develop positive peer relationships (e.g., identify and acknowledge other people’s feelings, communicate effectively, ask for help).
+[HPE; SE]

-Identify and practice talking to trusted adults, guardians, and/or family members about feelings.
+Identify and practice talking to trusted adults, parents/guardians, and/or family members about feelings.
+[HPE; SE]

 Effectively express needs, wants, and feelings through both verbal and non-verbal actions.
+[HPE; SE]

 Show respect for the feelings, rights, and property of others.
+[HPE; SE]

 Demonstrate effective listening and communication skills, including giving and accepting a compliment and feedback, individually and in group settings.
+[HPE; SE]

 Recognize and appreciate individual differences in others.
+[HPE; SE]

 Describe positive qualities in self and others.
+[HPE; SE]

-Identify reasons conflict and disagreements may arise in various situations and strategies for managing conflict.
+Identify reasons conflict and disagreements may arise in various situations and strategies for resolving misunderstandings and managing conflict.
+[HPE; SE]

 Practice 4: Movement Skills.